What is Etera?

 Hotels Hotels sits at the intersection of aspiration and logistics.
 The vertical needed to balance rich imagery and editorial feel (to inspire) with clear, structured comparison (to decide).
 I designed a system that shifted registers depending on where the user was in their journey.

-Lists Lists is the super app's memory a space for users to save, organise, and revisit places across all verticals.
+Lists A space for users to save, organise and revisit places across all verticals.
 The design challenge was creating a pattern that felt native to each vertical type while remaining structurally consistent as a collection tool.

 Design Engineering

 Custom Figma Plugin As the team scaled and the file complexity grew, manual layer management became a bottleneck.
-Layer names were inconsistent, font usage was hard to audit, and handoff prep was eating design time.
+Layer names were inconsistent, font usage was hard to audit and handoff prep was eating design time.
 I built a custom Figma plugin using Cursor that automated two of the most repetitive tasks: layer renaming (enforcing a consistent naming convention across components) and font auditing (scanning the file for non-system fonts and flagging deviations from the token library).
-The plugin eliminated a manual process that had been costing the team hours per sprint.
+The plugin eliminated a manual process that had been costing the team hours.

-Claude + Figma MCP I integrated Claude with the Figma MCP (Model Context Protocol) to explore AI-assisted design system operations automating file management tasks, running component audits, and testing prompts for design system generation.
-This wasn't just about personal efficiency; it was an experiment in what AI-assisted design workflows could look like at a product team level, and it directly informed how I approached the AI concierge design from a user perspective.
+Claude + Figma MCP I integrated Claude with the Figma MCP to explore AI assisted design system operations automating file management tasks, running component audits and testing prompts for design system generation.
+This wasn't just about personal efficiency; it was an experiment in what AI assisted design workflows could look like at a product team level.

 Design QA